 Mosquitoes and Dogs: Symptoms, Prevention, and Treatment

-Over one million dogs were diagnosed with heartworms in 2019 — a serious disease often spread by mosquitoes.
-Mosquitoes are commonly considered the most dangerous animal in the world for their disease-carrying capabilities.
+Over one million dogs were diagnosed with heartworms in 2019 — a severe disease often spread by mosquitoes.
+Mosquitoes are commonly considered the most dangerous animal globally for their disease-carrying capabilities.

-Though mosquitoes and dogs can be a scary combination, we have some tips to help.
-Read our guide below to treat mosquito bites on dogs and prevent more bites.
+Though mosquitoes and dogs can be scary, we have some tips to help.
+Read our guide below to treat dog mosquito bites and prevent more bites.

 Mosquito Bite Symptoms in Dogs